-Talk about finding hidden treasures wide open in Paris, my last post about missing a lantern or an alley way pales in comparison to missing an entire church right next to the most visited Basilica in Paris.
+Talk about finding hidden treasures wide open in Paris.
 Saint-Pierre de Montmartre or Saint Peter Church of Montmartre as we call it, sits in the shadows of The Basilica of Sacre Coeur, unassuming and humble.
-It was on my Context Travel tour of Montmartre that we learned of the significance of this church and its historical value to Catholics worldwide.
+On my Context Travel tour of Montmartre we learned the significance of this church and its historical value to Catholics worldwide.
 Peaceful and serene are the words that come to mind when describing the inside of this understated chapel.

 The pillars of the church date back to the times where the Druids of Gaul gathered to worship their gods and the Romans celebrated their affections for Mars and Mercury.
 St. Peter was built using some of the remains from the ancient worshippers and was completed in the 12th century.
 St. Denis was credited as being the founder of this church in the 3rd century, however its notoriety comes from the more recent historical writings that suggest Saint Ignatius Loyola took his vows at St. Peter.
 St. Ignatius Loyola was the founder of the Society of Jesus which to Catholics like me means he was the founder of the Jesuits or “Jebbies” as we call them.

-The Basillica of Sacre Coeur may overshadow St. Peter, but it will not outshine the love of this church for millions of Catholics educated by the Jesuits.
+The Basillica of Sacre Coeur may overshadow the Saint Peter Church of Montmartre, but it will never outshine the love of this church for millions of Catholics educated by the Jesuits.
 I suggest the next time you visit Sacre Coeur, you stop in to see this hidden gem at the top of the hill next to Sacre Coeur.